What Do I Need To Know About Going Home After Heart Surgery?

 Dental Care After Heart Surgery

-Be sure to talk to your dentist and cardiologist regarding your child's dental care.
-Some children with heart defects require antibiotics before and after dental procedures to prevent infection.
+Please be sure to talk to your dentist and cardiologist regarding your child's dental care.
+Some children with heart defects require antibiotics prior to and after dental procedures to prevent infection.
 Good dental hygiene and regular visits to the dentist are important since tooth decay can lead to heart infection.

 Call Your Child's Doctor If:

-During the six weeks after surgery, call if your child has two or more of the following:
+During the six weeks after surgery, call your child's cardiologist if they experience two or more of the following:

 During the six weeks after surgery, call if your child has either of the following:

-• Drainage from incision or incision red and swollen
+- drainage from the incision or the incision red and swollen.

 Important Contact Numbers

-• If wound concerns, please direct them to the Cardiothoracic Surgery Wound Phone: 513-429-8130.
-A team member carries this phone 6:00 am to 6:00 pm Monday-Friday.
+- If you have wound concerns, please call the Cardiothoracic Surgery Wound Phone: 513-429-8130.
+A team member carries this phone 6:00 am to 6:00 pm, Monday-Friday.
 Please call the main hospital if more urgent concerns arise.

 Hours 8:30 am-5 pm; voicemail after hours.